Off-Campus Study & Exchanges

 and have support of the students’ major/minor department.
 Students wanting to petition

 must meet with an OCSE Program Manager for details.
 All petition decisions are made

 - Credits will count as Skidmore credits for Skidmore programs, except Skidmore in London, which provides transfer credit.
 Credits will count as transfer credits for International and Domestic Approved Programs.
 Students must earn a “C” or above to have transfer credit accepted by Skidmore.

 - Grades for Skidmore programs will count toward the Skidmore GPA.
 Grades for International and Domestic Approved Programs will not count toward the Skidmore GPA.
-However, all courses and grades will appear on the Skidmore transcript.

 - Satisfactory/Unsatisfactory grades will not be accepted for transfer credit except